RahulSDeshpande/tyriar.github.io/_posts/2012-06-03-a-pathfinding-algorithm.md

 preview     : /images/2012/06/03/grid-example.png
 socialimage : /images/2012/06/03/grid-example.png
 primarytag  : Algorithm
 intro       : Game development introduced me to programming when I was around 10 years old, and I've loved it ever since.
 One of the first formal algorithms I learned before entering university was A* (pronounced A-star), and I really had a great time doing learning about it.
-It's' one of the most widely used pathfinding algorithms and is one that you would likely be introduced to first when approaching the subject of pathfinding.
+It's one of the most widely used pathfinding algorithms and is one that you would likely be introduced to first when approaching the subject of pathfinding.
 A pathfinding algorithm takes a start point (also referred to as a node) and a goal and attempts to make the shortest path between the two given possible obstacles blocking the way.
 ---

 {% include post-image.html class="center-aligned" alt="Grid example" src="/images/2012/06/03/grid-example.png" %}